gfx-labs/jrpc/readme.md

   clientutil/      - common utilities for client implementations to use
-    idreply.go       - generalizes making a request with an incrementing id, then waiting on it helper.go        - helpers for decoding messages, etc codec/           - codec related things. to implement new codecs, use this package errors.go        - jsonrpc2 error codes and marshaling json.go          - jsonrpc2 json rules, encoding, decoding peer.go          - peerinfo
+    idreply.go       - generalizes making a request with an incrementing id, then waiting on it helper.go        - helpers for decoding messages, etc jsonrpc/           - jsonrpc related things. to implement new codecs, use this package errors.go        - jsonrpc2 error codes and marshaling json.go          - jsonrpc2 json rules, encoding, decoding peer.go          - peerinfo